-Bavaria is a state situated in the south-eastern territory of Germany.
+Bavaria is a state situated in the southeastern territory of Germany.
 Its geographical location is fascinating because it borders three countries Czech Republic, Austria, and Liechtenstein on its sides.

 Bavaria’s immense beauty and its astonishing topography have made it a must-see state of Germany.
-So if you are looking forward to visiting Germany, always make sure that Bavaria is present at the top of your destination’s list.
+So if you are looking forward to visiting Germany, always make sure that Bavaria is present at the top of your destination list.

-Neuschwanstein Castle was built in sometime around the 19th century on the top of a hill that is situated near Hohenschwangau village.
+Neuschwanstein Castle was built sometime around the 19th century on the top of a hill that is situated near Hohenschwangau village.
 The castle is magnificently huge with grandeur structures that take any visitor back to the old times.

 Neuschwanstein Castle was paid for by Ludwig II of Bavaria out of his own pockets.
 He bought it as a form of personal refuge, but it got opened for public viewing as soon as Ludwig died.

 Visiting Bavaria without paying a visit to Neuschwanstein Castle would be an incomplete tour.
-As the castle sits on the tops of a hill, it overlooks many of the wonders of Bavaria and offers its visitors, never seen before views, such as beautiful lakes, grassy lands, and a cluster of houses that forms Hohenschwangau village.
+As the castle sits on the top of a hill, it overlooks many of the wonders of Bavaria and offers its visitors, never seen before views, such as beautiful lakes, grassy lands, and a cluster of houses that forms Hohenschwangau village.

 Oberammergau is a small municipality district in Bavaria.
-It is famous for a NATO school and its wood carvers.
+It is famous for its NATO school and its wood carvers.
 But the thing that makes it a must-see destination is due to Oberammergau Passion Play which has a very interesting history.
 The Oberammergau Passion Play was a result of the town folk’s collective prayers of protection against the bubonic plague.

 The next play would not happen until 2020, but the district of Oberammergau is a sight to behold.
 With its small roofed houses and a lush green forest surrounding the area, Oberammergau should be seen by everyone, once in their lifetime.
-Moreover, the town sits at the foot of the marvelous Alps that has been painted in glorious paintings for many times now.
+Moreover, the town sits at the foot of the marvelous Alps that has been painted in glorious paintings many times now.

-Zugspitze is the highest peak in all of the Germany, with 2962 meters above the sea level.
-It is so high from the ground that the natural snow remains on the top for six months.
+Zugspitze is the highest peak in all of Germany, with 2962 meters above sea level.
+It is so high from the ground that the natural snow remains on top for six months.
 Due to the abundant natural snow, Zugspitze houses the biggest ski resort that entertains skiing and snowboarding for around six months.